maxklema/opensource-proxmox-cluster/README.md

 -   `ssh/directSSH.sh`: [Experimental] A non-production script intended to replace jump host functionality by explicitly prompting the user for an application name.
 It does not work well with IDE-based SSH clients and extensions, such as Remote-SSH in VSCode.

 -   `ssh/general_sshd_config`: SSH configuration for jump hosts that ensures user SSH sessions are not interactive in the shell but can still forward SSH traffic.

+-   `ssh/detectPublicKey.sh`: A script that compares an SSH session fingerprint (if there is such a session) with public key fingerprints.
+If there is a match, the public key is automatically applied.

+-   `ssh/publicKeyAppendJumpHost.sh`: A simple script that appends the user's public key to the internal SSH jump host.

 -   `vscode-ssh-config-template`: A sample configuration file for connecting to a container project in VSCode using the Remote-SSH extension.